facebook/sapling/hgsubversion/help/subversion.rst

   ``hgsubversion.revmapimpl``

-    Set the revision map implementation. ``plain`` which is simple and works well for small repos. ``sqlite`` is a sqlite based implementation that works better for large repos with a lot of revisions.
-The default is ``plain``.
+    Set the revision map implementation.
+Default is ``plain``, which works well for small repos. ``sqlite`` is a sqlite based implementation that works better for large repos with a lot of revisions.

     If it is set to an implementation different from what the repo is using, a migration will run automatically when the revision map is accessed.